RapidCodeLab/gopusher-wiki/docs/02-install.md

 Go to [VAPID Key Pair Generation Tool](https://vapid-keys.rapidcodelab.repl.run/){:target="_blank"} , enter your email and press ENTER.
 Don't forget to write down your keys.
 This data will be used by follow steps.

+## Get license key

+Get license key at [https://lc.rapidcodelab.com/](https://lc.rapidcodelab.com/){:target="_blank"} .
+Don't forget to write down your keys.
+This data will be used by follow steps.

 ## Preparing Domain

 To DNS records of domain you chosen for platform working, you should add few records, for the sample: